Askam and Ireleth: Askam and Ireleth

 Askam and Ireleth are both part of the Furness peninsula, where the suffix "-in-Furness" is sometimes added to place names, such as Barrow-in-Furness and Dalton-in-Furness.
 Askam, when referred to on its own, often uses this but it is rare for Ireleth to be called Ireleth-in-Furness.

 However, Ireleth is often confused in archival records with 'Kirkby Ireleth', the former name for the community (two miles to the north) now known as Kirkby-in-Furness.
 These communities are differentiated in the Imperial Gazetteer of England and Wales.

 While the strip development has effectively created one larger community in the past fifty years, residents of both villages still retain a strong sense of being either from Askam or Ireleth.
 Road signs read 'Askam and Ireleth' on entering the villages by road, but an older 'A595 – Ireleth' sign still stands on the former boundary between the two.

 In administration terms, the civil parish of which they are both part uses the name Askam with Ireleth, as does the local Women's Institute (WI) which had previously been called Ireleth WI.
 The parish was formed in 1987 from the unparished area of Dalton-in-Furness.

 Governance

-Askam and Ireleth is part of the Barrow and Furness parliamentary constituency, represented by Conservative Party MP Simon Fell.
+Askam and Ireleth is part of the Barrow and Furness parliamentary constituency, represented by Labour Party MP Michelle Scrogham.

-For Local Government purposes it is in the Dalton North Ward of the Barrow Council and the Dalton North division of Cumbria County Council.
+For Local Government purposes it is administered by Westmorland and Furness Council.

 The villages have their own parish council; Askam and Ireleth Parish Council.